daniel-ilett/blog/README.md

 This repository contains all the content used on my website and blog, [danielilett.com](https://danielilett.com).
 Much of the content includes tutorial series linked to my Patreon account; other content includes games I've released.

 So far, the following series are live on the site:
-- Image Effects - Super Mario Odyssey shaders.
+- Image Effects - Super Mario Odyssey shaders;
+- Cel-shading - Lighting and shaders in Unity;
+- Unity Tips - Deep dives about Unity;
+- Ultra Effects - More image effect shaders.

 ## Software
 This website is comprised of static webpages created using Jekyll.
 Each page is created using a combination of HTML and Markdown.